Debt Ratios for Residential Lending

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you figure out how much you can afford.

 Ward Kilduff Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call: (860) 658-7100.
+Give us a call at (860) 658-7100.

 Got a Question?